-Already Drive for Uber?
+Already Drive With Uber?
 Switching to Uber Eats Is Easy

-For current Uber drivers, making the transition to drive for Uber Eats and earn some extra cash is easy.
-The driver and vehicle requirements are the same, so if you’re already qualified to drive for Uber, you can drive for Uber Eats.
+For current drivers that are in the Uber platform, making the transition to drive with Uber Eats and earn some extra cash is easy.
+The driver and vehicle requirements are the same, so if you’re already qualified to drive with Uber, you can drive with Uber Eats.

 Once you find that window, click “Yes!
 I want to do delivery!” and follow the instructions and prompts from there.
 If for some reason you don’t see this window, contact support for assistance.
 They’ll be able to guide you through the process so you’re up and running on both platforms at the same time.

-Once you’re signed up to driver for Uber Eats, you can receive delivery requests and ride requests in the same app.
+Once you’re signed up to driver with the Uber Eats platform, you can receive delivery requests and ride requests in the same app.

 Anyone that works as a rideshare driver knows that it’s crucial to diversify your income with different tasks.

-So if you’re an Uber driver, becoming an Uber Eats delivery partner is a natural extension of the job you’re already doing.
+So if you’re a driver with Uber, becoming a partner with Uber Eats is a natural extension of the job you’re already doing.
 And if you’re not a rideshare driver, Uber Eats is a viable alternative that can put some extra money in your pocket.

-Now that you know the requirements to drive for Uber Eats, let’s take a look at how you can make your first Uber Eats delivery.
+Now that you know the requirements to drive with Uber Eats, let’s take a look at how you can make your first delivery with the Uber Eats platform.

 Once Uber has approved you, you’ll need to download the Uber driver app for Android or iOS.